Lybecker/k8s-friendly-aspnetcore/readme.md

  - Dockerfile using [Microsoft Container Registry (MCR)](https://azure.microsoft.com/en-us/blog/microsoft-syndicates-container-catalog/) base images
  - Dockerfile exposing both HTTP and HTTPS custom ports overwritten default [Kestrel settings](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2)
  - Helm chart for deployment on Kubernetes cluster
- - Mount HTTPS (TLS/SSL) certificate via volume and use it with Kestrel
+ - Mount HTTPS (TLS/SSL) certificate via volume secret, certificate password as secret and use it with Kestrel
  - Health endpoint for probes - used for warmup process and to determind if process is responsive
  - Graceful shutdown with SIGTERM and SIGKILL - giving the application time to cleanup connections etc.
+ - Specify the compute resources needed to run and maximum consumption

 # Test on Kubernetes cluster
 Assuming you have a cluster, kubectl and [helm](https://helm.sh) configured.